Kachi lodge Uyuni Bolivia tour

 The Kachi lodge Uyuni Bolivia tour includes a stay at the Kachi lodge and turns your Salar de Uyuni trip into the most luxurious adventure.

-Check out the new special offer for a next Kachi lodge Uyuni tour in 2021/ 2022 further down this page by clicking the tab: SPECIAL price PROMOTION.
+Check out the new special offer and get 45% OFF for a next Kachi lodge Uyuni tour in 2021/ 2022 further down this page by clicking the tab: SPECIAL price PROMOTION.

 The Kachi lodge is a brand-new luxury lodge located on the inmense Uyuni salt flats.
 As if the surroundings of Salar de Uyuni were not out-of-this-world enough, this dome camp set on the very Salar is somewhat of a science fiction adventure and something truly unique.
 From a distance, the futuristic white pods of the Kachi lodge look like a space station.
 The 6 luxury domes are composed of repeated equilateral triangles and lit up at night, with solar panels placed in between the domes.
 This is a viewing station unlike any you will ever experience in such an arid area.